Automated Mocking Using API Traffic: Speedscale's Story

 Nate Lee, co-founder and VP of Sales & Marketing, has served a variety of roles within the software industry.
 Most recently, he was in enterprise sales for the digital transformation consultancy Contino (acquired by Cognizant).
 Prior to Contino, he served as Product Manager at CA Technologies, by way of iTKO where he was a Presales Engineer for 6 years.
 Before iTKO, he spent time as a support leader at IBM Internet Security Systems, and engineer at ILC (acquired by General Dynamics).
 He graduated from Georgia Tech with an MBA in Technology, and a BS in Computer Science.
 You’ll most likely find him outdoors on 2 wheels when he’s not innovating with his Speedscale buddies.

 As a small, nimble startup, our normal workweek is comprised mostly of helping customers scope their use cases and deciding where to start with our testing framework (recording traffic, generating traffic replay “scenarios” comprised of tests and mocks of auto-identified dependencies).
 We are an engineering startup with a heavy emphasis on Kubernetes and Golang.
-We also are improving the protocol and version support of both our Enterprise Kubernetes version and Desktop version called the Speedscale CLI.
+We are also improving the protocol and version support of both our Enterprise Kubernetes version and Desktop version called the Speedscale CLI.

 About the project